-Loan Sales-Selling Loans to GSEs, Issuing Ginnie Mae Securities and Selling Loans on a Whole Loan Basis sold to an investor such as Fannie Mae, and we retain the right to service that loan, called mortgage servicing rights, or MSRs.
-We also "sell" loans to Ginnie Mae by issuing Ginnie Mae securities through a process whereby a pool of loans is transferred to Ginnie Mae as collateral for a government mortgage-backed security.
+Loan Sales-Selling Loans to GSEs, Issuing Ginnie Mae Securities and Selling Loans on a Whole Loan Basis

+We sell our mortgage loans to the secondary market, including sales to the GSEs and issuing securities through Ginnie Mae.
+We primarily sell loans on a servicing-retained basis where the loan is sold to an investor such as Fannie Mae, and we retain the right to service that loan, called mortgage servicing rights, or MSRs.
+We securitize government-insured loans by issuing Ginnie Mae securities through a process whereby a pool of loans is transferred to Ginnie Mae as collateral for a government mortgage-backed security.
 To a lesser extent, we sell our residential mortgage loans on a whole loan basis where the investor also acquires the servicing rights.